Demystifying the Startup Funding Rounds

 One More Thing

-Don’t confuse getting an investment for being a successful entrepreneur.
+Don’t confuse getting an investment with being a successful entrepreneur.
 The only real validation of entrepreneurial success is 1) getting your startup to product-market fit and then 2) scaling it successfully.
-Getting from idea to product-market fit is where most startups fail and they fail because most entrepreneurs rely solely on luck and gut feeling.
-At icanpreneur we aim to change that by helping aspiring and early tech entrepreneurs go from idea to product-market fit in a systematic way instead of relying purely on luck and gut feeling.
-If you want to go from idea to investment with significantly improved odds of success, sign up now!
+Getting from idea to product-market fit is where most startups fail, and they fail because most entrepreneurs rely solely on luck and gut feeling.

 Author